-From 2005-2014, there were an average of 3,536 fatal unintentional drownings (non-boating related) annually in the United States — about ten deaths per day.
-An additional 332 people died each year from drowning in boating-related incidents.
+From 2005-2014, there were an average of 3,536 fatal unintentional drownings (non-boating related) annually in the United States — about ten deaths per day.1 An additional 332 people died each year from drowning in boating-related incidents.2

-If you suffer injury in any way, we will stand by your side.
+Trimble & Armano has been successful in handling drowning claims.
 At Trimble & Armano, our experienced attorneys have the knowledge and skill to fight for your rights.
 Do not hesitate in contacting us today by phone (856)-232-9500 or online to speak to one of our trustworthy attorneys.

 Trimble & Armano